jakewdr/tinyBundle/README.md

 # Why?

-Tiny bundle is a tiny bundler which compresses multiple python files into a single file!
+Tiny bundle is a bundler which compresses multiple python files into a single file!

 This is similar to the [pyz](https://github.com/BTOdell/pyz) but doesn't require its own file type!